transdigiware/blockchain/howto/ibp-console-organizations.md

 The {{site.data.keyword.blockchainfull_notm}} Platform is based on Hyperledger Fabric and builds permissioned blockchain networks.
 Participants need to be known to the network before they can submit transactions and interact with the assets on the ledger.
 Fabric recognizes identity through a group of invited organizations, known as the consortium.
 Organizations in the consortium are able to issue valid credentials to their members and let them become participants in the network.
 The participants can then operate blockchain nodes and submit transactions from client applications.

 Each organization in the consortium needs to operate its own Certificate Authority, known as the root CA. This Certificate Authority (or its intermediate CAs) creates all the identities belonging to your organization and issues each identity a signing certificate and private key.
 These keys are signed by the CA and used by the members of your organization to sign and verify their actions.
-Joining the consortium allows other organizations to recognize your CAs signature, and verify that your peers and applications are valid participants.
+Joining the consortium allows other organizations to recognize your CA's signature, and verify that your peers and applications are valid participants.
 For more information about membership in Hyperledger Fabric, see the [Membership concept topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html){: external} in the Fabric documentation.

 Before your organization can join a consortium, it needs to create an organization definition known as a **Membership Services Provider (MSP)**.
 The MSP contains the following information:
 - A certificate signed by your **root Certificate Authority**.
 This certificate is used to verify the identity of your nodes, channels, and applications.